qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

-However, because of the differences in format specifications (GeoPackage, ESRI Shapefile, MapInfo and MicroStation file formats, AutoCAD DXF, PostGIS, SpatiaLite, DB2, Oracle Spatial, MSSQL Spatial databases, and many more), QGIS may handle some of their properties differently.
+However, because of the differences in format specifications (GeoPackage, ESRI Shapefile, MapInfo and MicroStation file formats, AutoCAD DXF, PostGIS, SpatiaLite, DB2, Oracle Spatial, MSSQL Spatial databases, SAP HANA Spatial and many more), QGIS may handle some of their properties differently.
 Support is provided by the
 `OGR Simple Feature Library <https://gdal.org/drivers/vector/index.html>`_.
 This section describes how to work with these specificities.